Doresani: Cameo appearances

-Dubbed versions

 Production

 The show marks the comeback of actress Roopika after a break from serials.
 The show is being shot in and around Bengaluru.
 Some episodes of the show were filmed in the outskirts of Bengaluru.

 Soundtrack

 The title song for the series Doresani has been sung by singer Rajath Hegde, Neenada Nayak and Shamir Haripu.
 The original music is provided by Sunad Gautham.